Manage Candidates Page (Early Adopter)

 The following information displays in the Candidate column:

 - Select Candidate Checkbox - Each row displays a checkbox next to the candidate's name.
 The box is used to select candidates for whom you would like to process actions, such as changing the candidate's status.
 The box is unchecked by default.
 Check the box to select a candidate.
 Check the box again to deselect a candidate.
+Note: Candidates cannot be selected across multiple pages.
+For example, if one or more candidates are selected on the first page of candidates and the recruiter uses the pagination controls at the bottom of the screen to view another page of candidates, the selection(s) from the first page are lost.

 - Name - The name displays as a link to the Applicant Profile page, from which you can view additional details about the candidate.
 Click your browser's "Back" option to return to Manage Candidates.
 All filter settings remain upon return.